top of page

 The Best Mid-Holiday TV Episodes to Binge Before the New Year

 Ah, the post-Christmas lull.
 Those magical days between the holiday frenzy and the New Year's Eve rush.
-It's a time for relaxation, reflection, and maybe a little too much holiday cheer.
+It's a time for relaxation, reflection, and maybe some recovery from having a little too much holiday cheer.

-To help you savor these precious moments, here’s a list of the best TV episodes to enjoy during this quiet period:
+To help you savor these precious moments, here’s a list of the best TV episodes to enjoy while the year gently winds down:

 TV Shows

-The episode starts off with the three families hanging out in Jay's house where they discover that they won't be able to see each other until after New Year's.
-The ever-innovative, Phil, the inventor of the real head-scratcherTM and the dad we all wish we had, convinces everyone to celebrate an impromptu holiday on December 16th—cue pure pre-Christmas chaos.
+The episode starts off with the three families hanging out in Jay's house, where they discover that they won't be able to see each other until after New Year's.
+When the extended family realizes they won’t be together on Christmas Day, Phil proposes an impromptu December 16 celebration.
+What follows is frantic, messy, and exactly the kind of joyful disorder the show does best.

 Favorite Moment: An electrocuted Phil turning a mint-condition baseball card into something worth less than a gas station reindeer antlers for a dog.

-The episode itself was sweet and saccharine and very much what you expect from the show.
-It follows how each of the cast of characters are spending their holidays: Rebecca rescuing Ted from a lonely holiday alone, Roy and Keeley in search of a dentist for Phoebe, and Higgins hosting the team members who can't spend the holiday with their families.
+One of two stand-alone episodes in season two, this Christmas special leans was sweet and saccharine and very much what you expect from the show.
+We follow the characters through their holiday plans: Rebecca rescuing Ted from a lonely holiday alone, Roy and Keeley and the breath of death, and Higgins hosting the team members who can't spend the holiday with their families.

-It may often seem that Ted and the world he lives in is too unreal.
-Life doesn't always reward the 'nice' and most people get away with being 'naughty.'
-Ted Lasso, both the show and the person, can be very unrealistically ideal which is precisely why we need it.
-This holiday will be rough for many of us, what with inflation squeezing our budgets tight this season, so a happy holiday watch should be treated as a respite, no matter how unrealistic it may be.
+It may often seem that Ted and the world he lives in are too unreal.
+Life doesn't always reward the 'nice,' and most people get away with being 'naughty.'
+Ted Lasso, both the show and the person, can be very unrealistically ideal, which is precisely why we need it.
+In a year made heavier by rising costs and collective fatigue, this episode feels like a reminder that kindness, however unrealistic, can still be restorative.

-Favorite Moment: The Higginses, realizing they'll be unable to comfortably sit all their guests solve their seating dilemma with an adorable make-shift solution.
+Favorite Moment: The Higginses, realizing they'll be unable to comfortably sit all their guests, solve their seating dilemma with an adorable make-shift solution that somehow makes the night even warmer.

 Favorite Moment: The characters’ Christmas personas—puns and all—perfectly reflecting their personalities.

 The episode doesn't start by indicating that it is a holiday episode outright.
-Unless you take note of the shiny garlands and red poinsettias that decorate the familiar Caltech cafeteria, you wouldn't think this was a Christmas episode.
-The topic of the holidays doesn't come up until mark 5:18 when Penny asks about Sheldon and Leonard's Christmas tree and she was answered with a lecture on the ancient pagan festival of Saturnalia.
+The episode eases into Christmas subtly, with decorations quietly appearing in the background long before the word “Christmas” is even mentioned.
+The topic of the holidays doesn't come up until the 5:18 mark when Penny asks about Sheldon and Leonard's Christmas tree, and she was answered with a lecture on the ancient pagan festival of Saturnalia.

-• Abbott Elementary S04 E07, The Winter Show - You can trust the writers of Abbott Elementary to come up with one of the most heartwarming Christmas episodes of this era of TV.
+You can trust the writers of Abbott Elementary to come up with one of the most heartwarming Christmas episodes on TV.
 Known for its smart quips and unserious playfulness, this show knows how to mix sweetness with comedic savviness.

 What are your favorite holiday TV episodes?
 Share your recommendations in the comments below!
-We’d love to hear what you're watching this season and we might just update our list before 2025!
+We’d love to hear what you're watching this season, and we might just update our list!

 Comments